-country in Central America about as big as Massachusetts but without the funny
+Central America about as large as Massachusetts but without the funny accents.

 I worked in Belize in mid-February with a group of 24 volunteers through a joint effort between Portland

 Community College (PCC) and ProWorld, an organization that performs

 community service work in developing nations.
 We worked in western Belize and helped build a library in one village and we

 fixed up an elementary school in another.
 We also sweated like pigs (but not the flying pigs mentioned in my last entry), took

 several amazing side-trips, and sang some "unforgettable" karaoke on a live television show, our group’s 15 minutes of

 I’ve traveled quite a bit, as you probably know if you've been reading my website.
 But my trip to Belize was among the most fulfilling,